The band rehearses in the Blarney Boys National school, Monday nights from 7:30pm until 9:30 pm. We’d love to see you there!

 Music Education Programme

-The Blarney Brass and Reed Band are currently recruiting new members (no previous musical experience required) and offering tuition by qualified and experienced professional music teachers from the County Cork School of Music on the following instruments:
+The Blarney Brass and Reed Band are currently recruiting new members (no previous musical experience required) and offer tuition in the following instruments:

 There are two routes into the band as either an